-It is recommended that on-campus summer earnings remain on the students' accounts to accumulate toward their advance payment.
+It is recommended that on-campus summer earnings remain on the students' accounts to accumulate toward their first month statement.

 Student Workers' Compensation Insurance

 As provided by the laws of the State of Tennessee, the University carries workers' compensation insurance to protect all employees in case of work-related accidents.